paintedbicycle/sketch-data-faker/README.md

 - zh_TW

 ## Changelog

+- 0.6.1 - Revert work on library imports in order to fix bug with symbols
 - 0.6 - Use on text layers as part of library imports
 - 0.4 - New Feautre: i18n
 - 0.2.1 - New Feature: Layer renaming helper in plugin menu